ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/access-controls.md

 * **Use target group** - Will send all requests to the specified target group which must be on the same load balancer.
 * **Set request header** - Adds the specified header with value to the requests going into the load balancer and being passed on to target servers.
 * **Set response header** -  Adds the specified header with value to the responses leaving the load balancer from the target servers.
+* **Choose header for originating IP** - Allows you to specify the request header name that the originating IP information will be copied in to.

 If you are looking for behaviour that's not on this list, speak to your account manager to see if we can add it to our templates list.